amine12norman/ansible/README.md

 # ansible

-This is my test Ansible repository
+This is my first practice with Ansible